jbree/magnetic/README.md

 A Safari extension to send magnet links to a Transmission RPC server

 ## Setup
-Needs to be signed with an Apple developer cert to be installed properly.
-Sorry, I haven't gone that far yet.
+Go to the [latest release](https://github.com/jbree/magnetic/releases) and download the Magnetic.safariextz file.
+Double click to install it in Safari.

 Once installed, go to Safari > Preferences > Extensions > Magnetic, and enter the URL of your Transmission RPC server.
 If you're running the Transmission Web client, it's probably already running and you don't even realize it.
 It looks something like: `http://server.local:9091/transmission/rpc`.

+## Usage
-Once this is set, Magnetic will detect when you right-click or control-click on a magnet link, and offer you a menu item to send to your server.
+Magnetic will detect when you right-click or control-click on a magnet link and offer you a menu item to send the magnet to your server.

+A regular click will give you a popup option to handle the magnet locally or send it to your specified server.

 ## Links
 + [Transmission](https://www.transmissionbt.com)